allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 Thus, we see that the cost of the shuffle service plays an important role - it’s more than 40% of the overall cost.
 Let’s do an experiment and turn Shuffle Service off.

-- n2-standard-4 + HDD: 9.48$ (original configuration)
+- n2-standard-4 + HDD: 9.48 $ (original configuration)
-- t2d-standard-8 + SSD: 5.64$ (~ 41% less than original configuration)
+- t2d-standard-8 + SSD: 5.64 $ (~ 41% less than original configuration)
-- t2d-standard-8 + SSD + no Shuffle Service: 3.95$ (~ 58% less than original configuration)
+- t2d-standard-8 + SSD + no Shuffle Service: 3.95 $ (~ 58% less than original configuration)

 By turning off Shuffle Service we achieved a much lower cost.
 As a bonus, our memory utilization increased to almost 100%, because we use worker nodes to perform a shuffle.
-So we eliminated an underutilized t2d issue connected with a cpu to memory ratio.
+So we eliminated an underutilized T2D issue connected with a CPU to memory ratio.
 Node preemption is not a problem, since we’re not utilizing preemptible VMs.

-I also must add a side note: turning-off external shuffle service may not always result in lower cost.
+I also must add, that turning-off external shuffle service may not always result in lower cost.
 It depends on many factors, and you should test in on your own data pipeline.
 Also, you need to take into consideration that the job will usually require more resources (CPU, memory), once you turn off external shuffle service.

-This way we decreased the estimated processing cost from 500 000 PLN by 290 000 PLN per year to 210 000 PLN (by 58%).
+This way we decreased the estimated processing cost from 500 000 PLN by 290 000 PLN per year to 210 000 PLN (by 58%)[^1].
-So it’s now less than half of the initial cost*.
+So it’s now less than half of the initial cost[^1].

 <table>
   <tr>